 Dental inlays & onlays Farmington

 Dental inlays and onlays, also known as indirect fillings, are dental restorations used for mild to moderate decay and damage.
 An inlay or onlay is often needed when a filling isn’t sufficient enough yet there is still enough healthy tooth remaining to avoid needing a dental crown.
-Farmington dentist, Dr. Bush will do a thorough examination of your tooth to determine the level of decay that has taken place and proceed with the best course of treatment.
+Our Farmington dentist will do a thorough examination of your tooth to determine the level of decay that has taken place and proceed with the best course of treatment.

 What are inlays & onlays?

 A dental inlay fits in the top cusps of the tooth where an onlay extends over the cusps of the tooth and is a bit more extensive.
 At our office we do porcelain or ceramic onlay.
 Gold was the traditional material used but due to strength and matching tooth color, ceramic has become a very popular choice.
 Onlays can be a conservative approach to dental crowns saving time and money when appropriate.

 Inlays and onlays are typically a two visit procedure, whereas a dental filling is molded to the tooth during the visit.
 However, with our dental office, we can place inlays and onlays in a single visit unlike many other dental offices.
 We can do this because we utilize CEREC, technology that allows our team to scan your mouth, design your inlay or onlay, mill it right in office and then place in your mouth.